What Drove Robert F. Kennedy to Run for President

 Ethel even had the children hang a banner reading “Run, Bobby, Run” outside the house.
 When John won in 1960, he had given Bobby a cigarette case inscribed, “When I’m through, how about you?”
 But the Senator feared being accused of ambition and envy, and he didn’t want to run until and unless the time was ripe.

-Read more in LIFE’s special edition Robert F. Kennedy: An American Legacy, available at retailers and on Amazon.
+Read more in LIFE’s special edition Robert F. Kennedy: An American Legacy.